 To cover your car against damage or loss in all situations, collision, and comprehensive coverage is necessary.
 Though not required by the provincial government, you may be required to carry this optional coverage if you’ve borrowed money to buy your car.

 Collision insurance covers loss or damage when your car is in collision with another car or object or if it rolls over.
 “Object” can include the ground or something embedded in the ground.
 For example, the van lost to the downtown Ottawa sinkhole of 2016 would be covered under collision coverage.

 Comprehensive insurance covers things not protected under collision provisions.
 Most commonly this includes theft, vandalism, and fire.

 Finding the Lowest Car Insurance Rates in Toronto

 Ontario’s car insurance market is highly regulated, but it remains competitive as it is supplied by private insurers.
-Operating under the oversight of the Financial Services Commission of Ontario, each car insurance provider has their own approach to insurance underwriting.
+Operating under the oversight of the Financial Services Commission of Ontario, each car insurance provider has its own approach to insurance underwriting.
 This means that the same coverage compared between companies can sometimes be quite different in cost.
 The best way to ensure the lowest car insurance price is through extensive comparison shopping.

-Ratelab‘s car insurance calculator is your best bet to secure quotes on the lowest cost auto insurance coverage available for your needs.
+Ratelab‘s car insurance calculator is your best bet to secure quotes on the lowest-cost auto insurance coverage available for your needs.
 The calculator takes your information and searches dozens of providers to match your needs.
-The lowest priced coverage results in no-obligation quotes delivered directly to you.
+The lowest-priced coverage results in no-obligation quotes delivered directly to you.
 It’s a free service and there’s no cost to use it.